 What should you pack in?
 How much should you build?
 What’s the right objective to build a prototype?
 These are just some of the questions that come up while thinking about the prototyping stage.

-As always, we’ve strived to bring to you a much better way to build a prototype if you’re just about to take the journey of developing an app or website.
+As always, we’ve strived to bring to you a much better way to build a prototype if you’ve just engaged an app development company.
 This time, we spoke to 6 product managers to share their insights about effective prototype development that resonates with your goals and your audience.

 #1 The prototype should answer the question about demand